• Skip to primary navigation

 5. Get More iCloud Storage

-If you like using iCloud Photos, you can consider the option of buying more storage space to meet your iCloud Storage requirements.
+If you like using iCloud Photos, you can consider the option of buying more iCloud storage, in order to meet your growing iCloud storage requirements.

 Upgrade iCloud Storage on iPhone